 Data protection authorities warn chambers about patient files

-In its resolution of September 11, the German Data Protection Conference sees an urgent need for action in Germany.
-The German government has already signaled that it will make a corresponding amendment to the German Civil Code before the end of this legislative period.
+The German Data protection conference sees an urgent need for action in Germany in its resolution of September 11.
+The German government has already signaled that it will amend the BGB accordingly during this legislative period.

 However, the professional regulations of the medical professional associations also contain regulations on the reimbursement of costs for the release of copies from the patient file (see Section 10 (2) a.
-E. Model Professional Code of the German Medical Association; Section 12 (4) Model Professional Code of the German Dental Association; Section 11 (1) Model Professional Code of the German Chamber of Psychotherapists), which contradict the requirements of the GDPR and the case law of the ECJ.
-However, it remains to be seen whether and when the necessary amendments to professional law will be made.
+E. Model Professional Code of the German Medical Association; Section 12 (4) Model Professional Code of the German Dental Association; Section 11 (1) Model Professional Code of the German Chamber of Psychotherapists), which correspond to the requirements of the GDPR and contradict the case law of the ECJ.
+However, it remains to be seen whether and when the necessary adjustments to professional law will be made.

-The demand from the highest data protection authorities at federal and state level is more than clear: in the interests of a legal framework that is as uniform as possible and for reasons of legal clarity, the medical professional associations should adapt their professional regulations to the requirements of the GDPR as soon as possible.
+The demand of the highest data protection authorities at federal and state level is more than clear: in the interests of a legal framework that is as uniform as possible and for reasons of legal clarity, the medical professional associations should promptly adapt their professional regulations to the requirements of the GDPR customize.

 In conclusion, there is also an unusually harsh warning aimed directly at the chambers: "The existing civil and professional regulations, which stipulate that the patient must pay for the provision of an initial copy, are not applicable.
 Until the respective professional code of conduct has been amended, chamber members are to be encouraged to act in accordance with the law."